+The Charlotte Lozier Institute’s summary of Ohio’s 2020 abortion report is forthcoming.
 Ohio’s 2019 abortion report was published by the Ohio Department of Health in October 2020.
 The report shows that chemical abortions in Ohio continue to increase.
-Changes in Ohio Abortions, 2018-2019 The report does not include information on Planned Parenthood’s Ohio market share.
-Abortion Totals and Trends In 2019, there were 20,102 […]
+Changes in Ohio Abortions, 2018-2019 The report does not include information on Planned Parenthood’s Ohio […]

 Ohio’s annual abortion report for 2018 was published in October 2019 by the Ohio Department of Health.
 The report shows that abortions fell in 2018 after increasing slightly the year before.
 Changes in Ohio Abortions, 2017-2018 Information on Planned Parenthood’s Ohio market share is not publicly available.
 Abortion Totals and Trends In […]